staturecrane/DOMinator/README.md

 # DOMinator v.02

-A Javascript templating library which allows you to create components and subscribe to a reactive store.
+A minimalist reactive Javascript templating library which allows you to forgo hypertext and its various ilk in favor of creating virtual components that subscribe to a central Map-based store.

 #DEMO: A Basic Counter App